HHS/meshrdf/concepts.md

 ### SPARQL

-The RDF output above can be generated with the following <span class='invoke-sparql'>SPARQL query</span>:
+The RDF output shown in the diagram above can be generated with the following <span class='invoke-sparql'>SPARQL query</span>:

 ```sparql